 Lady Mentions People Who Lobbied Hard in America Before Donald Trump's Statement Against Nigeria

-• A Nigerian lady has said US President, Donald Trump, did not just wake up and declare Nigeria a Country of Particular Concern (CPC)
+• A Nigerian lady said US president, Donald Trump, did not just wake up and declare Nigeria a Country of Particular Concern (CPC)

-• She said the declaration is like a wake-up call for the Nigerian Government to do more in protecting lives and property
+• She said the declaration was like a wake-up call for the Nigerian Government to do more in protecting lives and property

 Nigerians on social media are still reacting to the placement of Nigeria on the US list of Country of Particular Concern.